MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/ksproperty-sounddetector-reset.md

 ### <span id="Return_Value"></span><span id="return_value"></span><span id="RETURN_VALUE"></span>Return Value

 The property value is a BOOL.
-True indicates to reset, false is ignored
+True indicates to reset, false is ignored.

 Remarks
 -------

-The driver resets this to true when it would like to:
+The OS calls reset with a value of true when it would like to:

-- Unarm the keyword detector
+- Unarm the keyword detector.
-- Clear any [**KSPROPERTY\_SOUNDDETECTOR\_PATTERNS**](ksproperty-sounddetector-patterns.md) (and/or) KSPROPERTY_SOUNDDETECTOR_SUPPORTEDPATTERNS ???)that have been set.
+- Clear any [**KSPROPERTY\_SOUNDDETECTOR\_PATTERNS**](ksproperty-sounddetector-patterns.md) that have been set.

 Setting this true while no keyword patterns are set ([**KSPROPERTY\_SOUNDDETECTOR\_PATTERNS**](ksproperty-sounddetector-patterns.md) is empty) has no effect.